Gajendra's Prayers - 25

 (Srimad Bhagavad Gita 8.3.27)

-When the fire been lighted up, the firewood automatically gets burnt.
+When the fire has been lit up, the firewood automatically gets burnt.
 There is no separate effort required to burn it.
 The purpose of lighting up the fire was to cook the food but simultaneously it burnt the firewood.
 Lord Krishna tells Uddhava,

 yathāgniḥ susamṛddhārciḥ